Free energy principle: Self-organisation

 This is because – under ergodic assumptions – the long-term average of surprise is entropy.
 This bound resists a natural tendency to disorder – of the sort associated with the second law of thermodynamics and the fluctuation theorem.
 However, formulating a unifying principle for the life sciences in terms of concepts from statistical physics, such as random dynamical system, non-equilibrium steady state and ergodicity, places substantial constraints on the theoretical and empirical study of biological systems with the risk of obscuring all features that make biological systems interesting kinds of self-organizing systems.

-Free energy minimisation and Bayesian inference
+Bayesian inference

 All Bayesian inference can be cast in terms of free energy minimisation.
 When free energy is minimised with respect to internal states, the Kullback–Leibler divergence between the variational and posterior density over hidden states is minimised.
 This corresponds to approximate Bayesian inference – when the form of the variational density is fixed – and exact Bayesian inference otherwise.
 Free energy minimisation therefore provides a generic description of Bayesian inference and filtering (e.g., Kalman filtering).
 It is also used in Bayesian model selection, where free energy can be usefully decomposed into complexity and accuracy: